com-480-data-visualization/com-480-project-vizkhalifa/README.md

 -   [Internal migration flows in low and middle income countries](https://www.nature.com/articles/sdata201666).
 Additionally, the related dataset can be found [here](https://www.worldpop.org/project/categories?id=11).

+We particularly liked the layout of this [website](https://infopaul.github.io/) and used it as inspiration material for our initial website layout.

+We recently found this [website](https://joymanguljensen.github.io/dataVIz-human-migration/) that represents migration flows on the global level.
+We used it as inspiration material for our first visualization map.

 #### Why is our approach original?
 We were unable to find visualizations showing the migration flows directly on a world map and at the granularity of single countries.
 The migration movement is just as important as the final raw numbers of migrants in a given country.
 We want to provide a more global picture of migration movement as well as to allow to easily compare the magnitude of migration flow between any countries in one place.